-I have covered argan oil for hair and beauty purposes extensively in the past (links to previous articles below).
+I have covered argan oil for hair and beauty purposes extensively in the past.
 However, this is the first time I’m touching on argan oil for cooking purposes.

 Argan oil is produced from the green nut of a tree native to Morocco.
 This tree is only found in the south-western part of the country and is protected by UNESCO.

 When the kernels extracted from the nuts are ground and pressed to extract the unfiltered oil, we have the oil that’s used for beauty and cosmetics purposes.
-This oil is a bright yellow.

-For culinary purposes however, the kernels are lightly roasted before grinding and pressing.
+For culinary purposes, the kernels are lightly roasted before grinding and pressing.
 The result is a rich golden brown, creamy, and nutty flavored edible oil.

 What Are the Health Benefits of Culinary Argan Oil?

 Argan oil is rich in vitamin A, omega fatty acids, and 3 times more vitamin E than olive oil, Culinary Argan is full of scientifically proven health benefits.

 Some of the health benefits of consuming argan oil that scientific research has suggested includes:

 - Lowering bad cholesterol levels and improving overall heart health.

 - Improving the quality of new hair and nail growth.